-Bureau of Quality & Provider Management (BQPM) is responsible for monitoring and oversight of trictive interventions during onsite provider monitoring conducted every 2 years. he use use of seclusion is permitted during the course of the delivery of waiver services.
-Complete Items 6-2-c-ii. З-2-с-і i.
+- The use of seclusion is permitted during the course of the delivery of waiver services.
+Complete Items G-2-c-i and G-2-c-ii. - i.
 Safeguards Concerning the Use of Seclusion.
 Specify the safeguards that the State has established concerning the use of each type of seclusion.
-State laws, regulations, and policies that are referenced available to CMS upon request through the Medicaid agency or the operating agency (if applicable). l are ^ \vee ii.
-State Oversight Responsibility.
-Specify the State agency (or agencies) responsible for overseeing to of seclusion and ensuring that State safeguards concerning their use are followed and how such over conducted and its frequency:
+State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).